Aryan2610/RajendraJewelry/README.md

 email: admin@gmail.com
 password: admin1234

-### Manage your booking

-- Check the tour you have booked in "Manage Booking" page in your user settings.
-You'll be automatically redirected to this page after you have completed the booking.

 ### Update your profile

 - You can update your own username, profile photo, email and password.